Inventory, 40 lbs : 3.06

 This item was last sold on : 12/03/23

 Chayote squash is small to medium in size, averaging 10-20 centimeters in length, and has a pear-like shape with deep linear indentations, folds, or puckers that run vertically along the fruit's skin that meet at its flower end.
 The pale green rind is thin, smooth, firm, and edible but is often discarded because of its tough nature.
 The creamy white flesh is crisp to starchy and becomes succulent to cottony as it matures, and the central core contains one small, edible seed.
 Chayote squash is crunchy and very mild with a slightly sweet taste and light notes of cucumber.
 The Chayote fruit is just one of the edible elements of the plant, and its tendrils, flowers, and roots are also consumed.

-Chayote squash is available year round, though peak harvests are fall through late spring.
+Chayote squash is available year-round, with peak season in the fall and occasionally in the late spring.

 Restaurants currently purchasing this product as an ingredient for their menu.

 |Mission Pacific||Oceanside CA||760-450-7864|

 |Morgan Run Resort and Club||Rancho Sante Fe CA||858-759-5473|